Producer railway cars

 Administrators may submit shipping request lists to the Canadian Grain Commission.
 This is a list of cars that an administrator wants allocated for the next shipping week and is based on existing applications that have been processed by the Canadian Grain Commission.

-Administrators must submit their shipping requests lists for the following shipping week to the Canadian Grain Commission before midnight on Wednesday.
+Administrators must submit their shipping request lists for the following shipping week to the Canadian Grain Commission before 12 pm (CT) on Monday.

 Each request list must include, by loading site:

-The backlog rule ensures fair access to producer railway car loading sites because it limits the number of cars allocated to a producer or company to two times the maximum car spot at a loading site.
-Example: A producer can load up to 8 cars at a 4-car spot.
+The backlog rule ensures fair access to producer railway car loading sites because it limits the number of cars allocated to a producer or company to 2 times the maximum car spot at a loading site.
+For example, a producer can load up to 8 cars at a 4-car spot.
 After that, the next producer in the queue may load cars at that site.

 Cancelling or postponing your application